DIRECTV Stream to Raise Prices In January; Choice Plan Jumps to $99 - The TV Answer Man!

-DIRECTV Stream has joined its sister service, U-verse, in announcing new price increases effective January 22, 2023.
+DIRECTV Stream has joined its sister services, U-verse, and DIRECTV, in announcing new price increases effective January 22, 2023.

 The multi-channel, live streaming service has announced at its web site that it will raise its Choice plan from $89.99 a month to $99.99 a month on January 22, 2023.